AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/Initialization.md

     The following code provides an example on how to create an OSSClient instance based on an IP address:

     ```
-    // In some special cases such as a private region, an IP address is used as the endpoint.
-In such cases, specify the actual IP address based on your requirements.
+    // In some special scenarios such as a private region, an IP address is used as the endpoint.
+In such scenarios, specify the actual IP address based on your requirements.
     String endpoint = "https://10.10.10.10";
-    // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+    // Security risks may arise if you log on with the AccessKey pair of an Alibaba Cloud account because the account has permissions on all API operations.
 We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
 To create a RAM user, log on to the RAM console.
     String accessKeyId = "<yourAccessKeyId>";
     String accessKeySecret = "<yourAccessKeySecret>";

     // Create a ClientConfiguration instance.
     ClientBuilderConfiguration conf = new ClientBuilderConfiguration();
     // By default, access from a second-level domain is disabled.
-Enable OSS access from a second-level domain.
+Enable access from a second-level domain.
 You must configure this parameter for OSS SDK for Java V2.1.2 or earlier, because versions later than 2.1.2 automatically detect IP addresses.
     conf.setSLDEnabled(true);

     // Create an OSSClient instance.